 1965 Exakta Varex IIb

-From 1950 the post war Exaktas were known as the Varex.
-The Varex lla became famous as it featured in the Hitchcock film Rear Window.
-This updated version is the camera I lusted after in the mid 1960s, looking at one in camera shop in Bold St. Liverpool, but couldn’t afford it (I bought a Praktica instead).
+This updated version of the lla is the camera I lusted after in the mid 1960s, looking at one in camera shop in Bold St. Liverpool, but couldn’t afford it (I bought a Praktica instead).
 The lens is a Zeiss Jena Tessar.
 After the war Zeiss continued to operate in its original Jena, but a new factory was built in Stuttgart in West Germany.
 After German reunification both ‘companies’ became one again.

 1970 Elbaflex VX1000

 This is the latest iteration of the Varex range of cameras.
 After this they were made in Japan!

 The founder of Exakta, Johan Steenbergen, tried to re-establish his company in Frankfurt, West Germany in the late 1960s.
-For litigation reasons the East German Ihagee company relabelled the exported cameras Elbaflex (after the River Elbe in Dresden).
+For litigation reasons the East German Ihagee company had to relabel the exported cameras Elbaflex (after the River Elbe in Dresden).
 I bought two examples of these from eBay, one working with a f2 Zeiss Pancolor lens, and a spare non-working body.
 The Pancolor is a development of the Biotar (see Varex lla, above).
 Below they can be seen with the the 50mm lens (left) and the wide-angle F4 25mm Flektogen (right).
 As this camera is in perfect working condition I intend to put in a film to take some more architectural photographs.
 The Elbaflex was the last true IHG camera made in Dresden, subsequent Exaktas were made in Japan!!

 1967 Exa Ia

 This was the less advanced sister model.
-It had a simple but ingenious shutter with fewer speeds (max 1/175th), which instead of a focal plane used the mirror.
+It had a simple but ingenious shutter with fewer speeds (max 1/175th), which instead of a focal plane used the mirror as a shutter.
 It still took the normal Exakta mount lenses and the pentaprism/waist level finder.
 The later Exa II had the pentaprism incorporated and would no longer accept the waist level finder.
 The lens fitted is the Tessar from my Exakta IIb (see above).
-The earlier model I did not have the lever wind.
+The earlier model ‘I’ did not have the lever wind.